annajung/katacoda_example/grace-hopper-celebration-2020/bio.md

  digital transformation using Kubernetes.
 In her current project, Anna leads a team focused on multi-cloud infrastructure automation and deployment of traditional and cloud native applications.
-She is a Certified Kubernetes Application Developer (CKAD) and currently scheduled to take a Certified Kubernetes Administrator (CKA) exam in May.
+She is a Certified Kubernetes Application Developer (CKAD) and a Certified Kubernetes Administrator (CKA).

  Prior to joining SAP, Anna worked in an extreme programming environment developing high performance microservices using Spring and Apache Geode.